Satyrs and Wood-nymphs

 Wall Brown – 2015 (NL)

-The Wall Brown (Lasiommata megera) is a butterfly that occurs throughout the Netherlands from March to October in several generations.
-It has a similar size and color as the Gatekeeper (Manolia tithonus), but the Wall Brown is much more heavily patterned and sometimes confused with small fritillary butterflies.
+The Wall Brown (Lasiommata megera) is a butterfly that has been around the Netherlands from March to October for several generations.
+It is similar in size and colour to the Gatekeeper (Manolia tithonus), but the Wall Brown is much more heavily patterned and sometimes confused with small fritillary butterflies.
 The Wall Brown is aptly named after its habit of basking on walls, rocks, and stony places.
 The delicately patterned light brown undersides provide good camouflage against a stony and sandy surface.
 In hot weather, males patrol fast and low over the ground, seeking females.
-In cooler weather, they will bask in sunny spots and fly up to intercept females, or to drive off other males.
-Both the fore- and hindwing are orange at the top with brown veins and hem stripes.
-On both wingtips of the forewing is a black dot with a white core.
+In cooler weather, they will bask in sunny spots and fly up to intercept females or to drive off other males.
+The fore and hindwing are orange at the top with brown veins and hem stripes.
+A black dot with a white core on both wingtips of the forewing.
 The male is distinguished from the female by the hairy scent stripe on the upper side of the forewing.
 The wingspan is 44-46mm.
 Host plant: False Brome, Cock’s-foot, bents, Wavy Hair-grass.
 Dutch name: Argusvlinder.
 Frisian name: Argusflinter.

 Tribe: Satyrini